-The art of barganing is one that is practiced around the world.
+The art of bargaining is one that is practiced around the world.
 Learn its nuances and you can enjoy low prices and bragging rights.
 Some basics: Always talk in local currency.
 There's a fine line between being aggressive and assertive, and offering half off the quoted price is considered rude.
-Instead counter the first quoted price with about a third off.
+Instead, counter the first quoted price with about a third off.
 Bargain until you feel satisfied with the price.

 Tip: Stash about $50 in small bills in your travel documents pouch.
 It is easier to count off for gratuities than making change.